-As your cat gets older, you may find yourself taking her to the vet a little more often.
-By giving her regular check-ups at home – along with lots of care and attention, of course! – you’ll be able to help identify if there's a problem, and ensure that it’s treated properly.
+As your cat gets older, you may find yourself taking them to the vet a little more often.
+By giving them regular check-ups at home – along with lots of care and attention, of course! – you’ll be able to help identify if there's a problem, and ensure that it’s treated properly.

 Common health issues

-Here’s a list of common things that might affect your cat as she gets older:
+Here’s a list of common things that might affect your cat as they get older:

 • Urinary tract issues

 • Heart problems